scorpionsPD/MoviesInterest/README.md

 App for latest, popular, upcoming and top-rated movies information along with search option.
 Developed on latest coding standards and powered by TMDB api's.

 # External Libraries
-use YoutubePlayer-in-WKWebView to play trailers
+used YoutubePlayer-in-WKWebView to play trailers